Islands (The Band album): Background and recording

-Islands was the Band's last album to feature guitarist and primary songwriter Robbie Robertson (left, pictured in 1974) and pianist and vocalist Richard Manuel (right, pictured in 1971).
+Islands was the Band's last album to feature guitarist and primary songwriter Robbie Robertson (left, pictured in 1974) and pianist and vocalist Richard Manuel (Note: Aside from posthumous appearances on Jericho (1993) and High on the Hog (1996)) (right, pictured in 1971).

-In 1975, the Band would release their sixth studio album, Northern Lights – Southern Cross.
-The album would receive positive reviews from critics, with some declaring it among the group's best work, but was a commercial disappointment, falling outside the top 20 in the US.
+The Band released their sixth studio album, Northern Lights – Southern Cross, in 1975.
+The album received positive reviews from critics, with some declaring it among the group's best work, but was a commercial disappointment, falling outside the top 20 in the US.
 Troubles arose while touring behind the album, including a major powerboat accident suffered by pianist and vocalist Richard Manuel, as well as a general loss of enthusiasm for touring.
-Additionally, Manuel's failing health and drug addictions caused his vocal abilities to suffer, and the general quality of the band's performances became inconsistent.
-These issues culminated in Robbie Robertson's decision to cease the band's touring schedule, culminating in a finale concert entitled The Last Waltz, which would take place on Thanksgiving 1976.
+Additionally, Manuel's failing health and drug addictions caused his vocal abilities to suffer, while Robertson adopted an increasingly cynical and hesitant attitude towards the business end of the band.
+These issues culminated in Robbie Robertson's decision to cease the band's touring schedule, culminating in a finale concert entitled The Last Waltz, which would take place on November 25, 1976.
 Mo Ostin, president of Warner Bros.
-Records and friend of Robertson's, helped to finance the film in exchange for the rights to release the corresponding live album on his label.
+Records and a friend of Robertson's, helped to finance the concert film in exchange for the rights to release the corresponding live album on his label.
 Because of this, the group needed to compile one more album's worth of new material to complete their current contract with Capitol before The Last Waltz could be released.

-With the exception of the album's title track, which dated back to earlier sessions at Bearsville Studios in New York, all of the material on Islands originated from various recording sessions at the band's own Shangri-La studio in Malibu, California in the year and a half period following the release of Northern Lights – Southern Cross.
-The band did not undertake these sessions with the intention of completing an album; rather, the group would enter Shangri-La simply out of a desire to record with no larger plans.
-After realizing their need to submit one last album to Capitol, the group began work on completing the older material; the band would alternate between this project and rehearsals for The Last Waltz at Shangri-La.
+With the exception of the album's title track, which dated back to earlier sessions at Bearsville Studios in New York, all of the material on Islands originated from various recording sessions at the band's own Shangri-La studio in Malibu, California, in the year and a half period following the release of Northern Lights – Southern Cross.
+The band did not undertake these sessions with the intention of completing an album; rather, the group entered Shangri-La simply out of a desire to record with no larger plans.
+After realizing their need to submit one last album to Capitol, the group began work on completing the older material; the band alternated between this project and rehearsals for The Last Waltz at Shangri-La.
 Recordings continued up to just days before The Last Waltz, with bassist Rick Danko finishing his harmony vocals on "Livin' in a Dream" in the early hours of November 22 after having spent the entire previous day rehearsing for the upcoming performance.

-The title track, the oldest on the album, began life as a guitar riff composed by Danko years earlier, which caught the attention of Robertson.
+The title track, the oldest on the album, began as a guitar riff composed by Danko years earlier, which caught the attention of Robertson.
 Originally titled "Dr. Medicine Song", the piece would continue to be developed through Danko and Robertson working with a drum machine, while keyboardist Garth Hudson would also make contributions to the track.
-By late 1976, Robertson had planned to write lyrics for the track, but these plans were later abandoned and it would ultimately remain an instrumental.
+By late 1976, Robertson had planned to write lyrics for the track, but these plans were later abandoned and it remained an instrumental.